loukas777/CatAlert-AI/README.md

 1. Put your camera setup wherever you want to know when a cat's there
 2. Open a Terminal(Mac)/Powershell(Windows) window
 3.        ssh into your nano ("ssh [username]@[IP]" + password)
-4. Make sure you have all necessary libraries installed: jetson.inference, jetson.utils, playsound
+4. Make sure you have all necessary libraries installed: jetson.inference, jetson.utils, playsound; Make sure you have a device to output the sound hooked up with your nano
 5. Clone this github repository onto your nano ("git clone https://github.com/loukas777/CatAlert-AI.git")
 6.        cd into the "CatAlert-AI" directory ("cd CatAlert-AI")
 7. Run the python file ("python3 detector.py")